Week 4 HW: Protein Design

 Ribbon

-Ball and Stick
+Ball and stick

 Color the protein by secondary structure.
 Does it have more helices or sheets?

 Color the protein by residue type.
-What can you tell about the distribution of hydrophobic vs hydrophilic residues?
+What can you tell about the distribution of hydrophobic vs. hydrophilic residues?

-- Hydrophobic residues (orange) point inward
+- Hydrophobic residues (orange) point inward.

-- Hydrophilic residues (blue) point outward
+- Hydrophilic residues (blue) point outward.

-However, the CDR loops — the tips that contact the target HER2 — are mixed: aromatic hydrophobics (Trp, Tyr) provide shape complementarity, while polar and charged residues form hydrogen bonds and salt bridges with the antigen.
+This is hard to see in the visualization because the inward and outward surfaces are not so distinct.
+The CDR loops, which are the tips that contact HER2, are mixed: aromatic hydrophobics (Trp, Tyr) provide shape complementarity, while polar and charged residues form hydrogen bonds and salt bridges with the antigen.

 Visualize the surface of the protein.
-Does it have any “holes” (aka binding pockets)?
+Does it have any holes (binding pockets)?

 Yes, binding pockets are visible on the surface.